-The Joint Standing Committee on Rural Issues (JSC) is offering each rural physician in BC the option to have access to a Zoom medical video conferencing license.
-This tool will allow you to virtually reach out to patients and peers during the COVID-19 public health crisis.
+The Joint Standing Committee on Rural Issues is offering each rural physician and nurse practitioner in BC the option to have access to a Zoom for Healthcare license.
+This tool allows you to virtually reach out to patients and peers during the COVID-19 public health crisis and into the future.

-- Email address (preferably not a health authority (HA) email address)
+- Email address (preferably not a health authority email address)

 - Community you support